mapmeld/jsquil/README.md

 You can then return the value of these classical registers on each run of your program.

+# Want more JS and Quantum Computers?
+## Upgrade to <a href="https://github.com/mapmeld/quantum-quail">Quantum Quail</a>
+Goals: multi-platform, async quantum computing library written in TypeScript

 ## Sample code

 Tests based on the example code in pyQuil